srtee/lammps-USER-CONP2/README.md

 The USER-CONP2 package updates the original LAMMPS-CONP (https://github.com/zhenxingwang/lammps-conp) with a variety of optimizations, primarily:

-(1) compatibility with periodic geometries for constant potential simulations (2) enforced unit cell electroneutrality
+1. compatibility with periodic geometries for constant potential simulations
+2. enforced unit cell electroneutrality
-(3) equal-style variables for imposed voltages
+3. equal-style variables for imposed voltages
-(4) enhanced neighborlisting to avoid unnecessary branching in pair calculations (5) precalculation, storage, and vectorization for massive speedups in long-range electrostatic calculations (6) output of total induced charge as a fix scalar
+4. enhanced neighborlisting to avoid unnecessary branching in pair calculations
+5. precalculation, storage, and vectorization for massive speedups in long-range electrostatic calculations
+6. output of total induced charge as a fix scalar
+7. (experimental) bugfixes to make fix work across multiple 'run's and in reruns

 as well as miscellaneous bugfixes and updates.

 # Installation instructions

 As per the old conp: simply copy all .cpp and .h files to the lammps/src folder, and compile.
 Explicit vectorization is enforced in the Ewald code via the restrict keyword, so let me know if this trips up any compilers.
+Vectorization may not be enabled without the correct optimization flags.

 # Usage instructions